Quansight-Labs/jupyter-output-spec/README.md

 1. prebuilt mode, like JupyterLab is today, where you already have the renderer loaded
 2. Dynamic mode, like Jupyter Widgets, to pull new renderers from a CDN.

-So what I see here is at the core, for a mime render extension author, you should write a function that looks like this (using RXJS Observables for semantic simplicity but we could change to not require them):
+So what I see here is at the core, for a mime render extension author, you should write a function that looks like this:

 ```typescript